Table of Contents

 - Upper Tribunal Hammersmith and Fulham + Lancashire 2015 summary relative cost rival schools

-- South Tyneside 2016 specificity, following L v Clarke and Somerset 1998 (Ipsea link, dyslexia, also referenced in David Wolfe above)
+- Specificity, following L v Clarke and Somerset 1998 (Ipsea link, dyslexia)

 - Upper Tribunal Hillingdon and Buckingham 2016 16+ Transition More on this; not necessarily having to be doing a course or judged capable of making significant progress + legal status of parents when YP with SEND is over 16 or 18 (+ what does it mean to "lack capacity" or for parents to be the young person's "representative" or "alternative person".)
 See also Steve Broach analysis of Hillingdon and Buckinghamshire, June 2016